dougalg/Key-BNC/README.md

 v1.2 (Forthcoming)
 - Fix display bug on OSX for information windows
 - Increase font size
+- Tokenization has been modified to be more similar to that of AntConc

 v1.1
 - Minor changes to OR algorithm